1099 Frequently Asked Questions

 Non-taxable contributions are after tax contributions you made while employed.
 It appears on your 1099 as the difference between your Gross Distribution and Taxable Amount.
 The interest accumulated on those contributions is taxable.
 If you elected to receive a rollover to a financial institution for the interest, that will appear on a separate 1099 and is not taxable until you withdraw those funds.
 Your 1099 for the refunded contributions will have zero in Box 2a, Taxable Amount.
 If you elected to have both contributions and interest refunded directly to you, the taxable amount on your 1099 will be the accumulated interest.

 5. What if my address is incorrect?

 If your address is incorrect, the US Postal Service will not forward your 1099.
-It will be returned to this office.
-Please contact a Customer Care Representative at 404.350.6300 or 800.805.4609 to update your address and resend your 1099.
-Normal business hours are Monday to Friday, 8:00 am to 4:30 pm Eastern Time.
+Please log in to your online account to update your address and view your 1099-R.

 6. 1099s for deceased cases are mailed to whom?

-These will be mailed either to the primary beneficiary or Estate.
+These will be mailed to the address on file when the 1099 was prepared.